doblellproduce/virtusapp/README.md

 Forcing another rebuild to fix image rendering issues.
 Forcing a final rebuild to stabilize the environment after fixing the image rendering bug.
 Forcing a final, final rebuild to stabilize the environment.
-Forcing one last rebuild to fix the image rendering bug for good.